nathan-b/autoclickd/README.md

 $ ./ac --calibrate
 Press the mouse button you want to identify
 Found button: Logitech M570 -> device 10 button 9

+To use this button as a trigger, run one of these commands:
+  ./ac -i 10 -t 9
+  ./ac -n "Logitech M570" -t 9
 ```
-With this output, you should run `ac -i 10 -t 9` or `ac -n "Logitech M570" -t 9` to get the desired results.
+You can copy and paste either command to start the autoclicker.

 ### List mode